The Essential Skills Developed in an MHA Program

 Opportunities for Networking and Industry Engagement

 Establishing a strong professional network is an essential aspect of progressing within the healthcare administration sector.
-The Master of Healthcare Administration (MHA) program offers students the opportunity to interact with leading employers, alumni, and guest speakers at the Texas Medical Center.
+The MHA program offers students the opportunity to interact with leading employers, alumni, and guest speakers at the Texas Medical Center.
 This exposure allows for invaluable insights into the fields of Science, Health Policy, and Administration.

 Participation in competitive case competitions, alongside various certificate programs, enables students to demonstrate their competencies in project management and data analysis.
 These experiences are particularly advantageous for individuals aspiring to roles such as HR or Nursing Service Manager.